 Ken Olsen was the co-founder and CEO of Digital (also known as Digital Equipment Corporation, or DEC), a company launched out of an old wool mill in Massachusetts in 1957, which at its peak the late 1980s was the number two computer company in the United States with sales revenues of

-There is no question that Ken Olsen did indeed say the words history now attributes to him — during a talk at a 1977 meeting of the World Future Society in Boston, he said he saw "no reason for any individual to have a computer in his home," a statement that was publicized quite widely when Time magazine repeated it.
+During a talk at a 1977 meeting of the World Future Society in Boston, Olsen reportedly said he saw "no reason for any individual to have a computer in his home," a statement that was supposedly publicized quite widely when Time magazine repeated it.
 What was missing, however, was context: repetitions of a single sentence from Olsen's talk are misleading because they don't convey that he used "computer in his home" in a very different sense than we would now use it.

 The "computer" Ken Olsen was referring to (and eschewing as a home consumer product) in 1977 was not the modern PC, a desktop user-driven device many of us use to play games, send and receive